The Captivating Maracas Bay ‘Fried Bake and Shark’ Experience:

 I hope this homemade fry bake and shark sandwich transports you back to Maracas Bay!

-Fried Shark in 5 Easy Steps
+Make Fried Shark (or any fried fish) in 5 Easy Steps

 1. Wash fish and Drain